Home

 The drayage contractor is responsible for:

-• Instructing shipping company drivers, who are parked and waiting at the venue’s marshaling yard, when to get in line at a designated dock to off-load exhibit crates.
+• Instructing shipping company drivers, who are parked and waiting at the venue’s marshaling yard, when to get in line at a designated dock to off-load.

-• Moving your exhibit crates to your reserved booth area in the exhibition hall.
+• Moving your exhibit cases and crates to your reserved booth area in the exhibition hall.

-• Removing your crates and boxes once you have assembled your display and returning them to you at the conclusion of the show.
+• Removing your shipping containers you have assembled your display and returning them to you at the conclusion of the show.

-• Directing shipping company drivers to specific loading dock lines when exhibit crates are ready to be picked up.
+• Directing shipping company drivers to specific loading dock lines when exhibit items are ready to be picked up.

-• Loading your crates and boxes on the freight truck for the delivery to wherever they are to go.
+• Loading your cases and crates on the freight truck for the delivery to wherever they are to go.

 Therefore, take the time to detail all of your handling requirements and specifications on the drayage form since the information you provide will be used to coordinate the timing and process of delivering your exhibit and materials to you before the show.